-Table F.1: Variable descriptions: survey data
+Table F.1: Variable descriptions: CBOS survey data (i.)

-Variable Description Source Treatment variables Child benefit amount Imputed child benefit amount received by households: all households with at least 2 children are assumed to receive monthly transfer of PLN 500 per child.
-This number is further multiplied by 12 (for a yearly amount), divided by 3.93 (2016 exchange rate between PLN and USD), and then dived by 100 for the ease of interpretation.
-CBOS Treatment group (baseline definition) Binary indicator for the treated group: $1 =$ the respondent lives with at least 2 children in the household, $0 =$ the respondent lives with at most 1 child in the household.
-In both cases the respondent is aged 25-49.
-CBOS Treatment group (one-child-households in the treatment group) Binary indicator for the treated group: $1 = \text{the respondent}$ lives with (any number of) children in the household, $0 = \text{the}$ respondent does not live with children in the household.
-In both cases the respondent is aged 25-49.
-CBOS Treatment group (one-child-households excluded) Binary indicator for the treated group: 1 = the respondent lives with at least 2 children in the household, 0 = the respondent does not live with children in the household.
-In both cases the respondent is aged 25-49.
-Households with 1 child are disregarded in this specification.
+Variable Description Source Treatment variables Child benefit amount Imputed child benefit amount received by households: 500 PLN per second and each subsequent child (a person under 18 years old) in the household.
+This number is further multiplied by 9 (for the annual amount - in 2016 the benefit has been paid for 9 months, since April), divided by 3.93 (2016 exchange rate between PLN and USD), and then dived by 100 for the ease of interpretation.
+CBOS Treatment group Binary indicator for the treated group: $1 =$ the respondent lives with at least 2 children in the household, $0 =$ the respondent lives with at most 1 child in the household.
 CBOS Post-treatment period Binary indicator for post-treatment period: $1=2019$ parliamentary elections, $0=2007$ or 2011 parliamentary elections.
 2015 parliamentary elections are disregarded in the main specification.
-CBOS Post-treatment period x Child benefit amount Treatment effect: interaction between Post-treatment period and Child benefit amount variables CBOS Post-treatment period x Treatment group Dependent variables Treatment effect: interaction between Post-treatment period and Treatment group variables CBOS Voted for PiS in Polish Parliament elections (2007, 2011, 2015, 2019) Binary indicator: did the respondent vote for PiS in Polish Parliament elections in 2007, 2011, 2015 or 2019, respectively.
-CBOS Turnout (voted in Polish Parliament elections 2007, 2011, 2015, 2019) Control variables Binary indicator: did the respondent vote (invalid or empty votes included) in Polish Parliament elections in 2007, 2011, 2015 or 2019, respectively.
-CBOS Female Gender of the respondent, binary indicator ($1 = \text{female}$, 0 otherwise).
+CBOS $Dependent\ variables$ • Voted for PiS Binary indicator: did the respondent vote for PiS in Polish Parliament elections in 2007, 2011, 2015 or 2019, respectively.
+CBOS Turnout Binary indicator: did the respondent vote (invalid or empty votes included) in Polish Parliament elections in 2007, 2011, 2015 or 2019, respectively.
+CBOS $Control\ variables$ 2010 of 2010, respectively.
+Female Gender of the respondent, binary indicator (1= female, 0 otherwise).
 CBOS Age Age of the respondent at the time of the survey, continuous.
-CBOS City Binary indicator: $1 = \text{respondent lives in a city of at least } 20$ CBOS Election year FE thous. inhabitants, 0 otherwise.
-Fixed effects for election year: 2007, 2011, 2015, 2019.
-We use three surveys (with independent groups of respondents) for each year.
-CBOS Region FE Fixed effects for 16 voivodships in Poland.
+CBOS City Binary indicator: 1 = respondent lives in a city of at least 20 thous. inhabitants, 0 otherwise.
+CBOS Education Three levels: low, middle, or high.
 CBOS